The Best Restaurants In Williamsburg guide image

 The best steak in NYC for under $20 might not actually be under $20 anymore (it’s $29 these days), but we’re still all-in on St. Anselm.
 If you’re prepared to wait for a table, you'll be rewarded with seriously delicious red meats and everything you want to eat alongside them (get the pan-fried mashed potatoes), along with a cool, intimate environment that couldn’t be further from a stuffy, traditional steakhouse.
 This is one of our favorite places to impress out-of-towners, and eating at the bar is an excellent move for date night or a truly great solo meal.

 Housed in a (definitely slanted) dining car, Diner has, since the beginning, been all about simple, locally-sourced food and an environment that makes you feel like you’re in the coolest restaurant in the city.
-Open for over 20 years now, this place is still serving exceptional food like Parisian gnocchi, porchetta, brick chicken, and beef carpaccio.
-You have to try the burger at least once, but you really can’t go wrong here.
+Open for over 20 years now, this place is still serving exceptional dishes like Parisian gnocchi, porchetta, brick chicken, and beef carpaccio.
+The menu changes daily, but the burger is always available, and you have to try it at least once.

 Chase Sapphire Card Ad